MatteoManni99/MatteoManni99/README.md

 - 🌱 I'm currently studying Deep NN architectures and genetic Algorithm
 - 🔧 I’m currently working on a Search Engine in Java for a university project and a side project started in order to learn C#
-- 📫 How to reach me: matteomanni1999@gmail.com
+- 📫 Email: matteomanni1999@gmail.com
+- 🌏 Linkedin: linkedin.com/in/matteomanni

 <!--
 **MatteoManni99/MatteoManni99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.